SCWS Chinese Word Segmentation in ServBay: Installation, Configuration & Usage Guide

 For developers building web applications with PHP, the PHP environment in ServBay already comes with the SCWS extension module enabled.
 This means you don’t need to install or configure any extra PHP extension; you can invoke the SCWS API directly in your PHP code for Chinese text segmentation.

-You can verify whether the SCWS extension is enabled by visiting ServBay’s built-in phpinfo()
+You can verify whether the SCWS extension is enabled by visiting ServBay’s built-in phpinfo() page.

 Usage Example